The Bullshit Asymmetry Principle: Torturing Statistics

 the lack of a demonstrable acceleration in the long-term rate of decline in youth smoking prevalence after the introduction of e-cigarettes does not support the hypothesis that this decline is due to youth substituting e-cigarettes for conventional cigarettes.
 In contrast, the rapid increase in e-cigarette use by youth resulted in higher levels of 30-day use of cigarettes and e-cigarettes in 2014 than in 2011.
 The observation that youth who initiate use with e-cigarettes are more likely to start smoking conventional cigarettes.

-Is, as always, not supported by the data, as I’ve written about before.
+It is, as always, not supported by the data, as I’ve written about before.
 This is simply a case of torturing stats to fit a narrative.

 The second of the three isn’t that much better.
 The opening line of the abstract gives away the tone of the paper: